cipta-media/hapoid/README.md

 **NOTE**: Fuzzy option currently didn't work

+## News
+Yo!
+Hapoid will use external file for the words suggestion.
+So, everyone may contribute to the Bahasa Indonesia words suggestion.

 ## TODO
 - [ONGOING] Add more rules for words suggestion
 - [ONGOING] Refactor with better algorithms